 Here are a few people we can see benefitting from Experian Boost.

 Experian Boost is designed for “thin-file” customers or those with little credit history.
 Adding on-time payments to your report can demonstrate that you’re responsible with your money, making it easier to borrow in the future.

 Just remember that you need a credit history at least six months old to qualify to sign up.

 People who need a small credit boost

 Utility payments might only raise your score by a few points.
 Sometimes, though, those few points are all you need to fall into a more favorable bracket for a lender.
-You might get loan approval or better loan terms with a small change.

 People working to improve their credit